 RP11-RP12.
 These next two questions are asking specific details regarding how you plan to collect data.
 You first indicate your means of data collection, then you provide a step-by-step explanation of your data collection procedures in chronological sequence.
 Begin where you left off in RP 3 – the point of consent.
 Include enough detail so that the IRB reviewer can understand exactly what you are proposing to do.
 If your data collection involves use of audio or video recordings, this should be explicitly mentioned in the consent documents.

 RP13.
 Here is where you will upload all research materials.
 This includes questionnaires, previously developed instruments, interview scripts, demographic questions, and debriefing text that you plan to show participants.
-All research materials must be approved by the IRB before being included in a study – if you do not have explicit approval for a question, it cannot be used.
+All research materials must be approved by the IRB before being included in a study.
 If after receiving IRB approval you later change the research procedures, you will need to file a modification form and receive approval for the modification before collecting data.
 When doing interviews, sometimes it is difficult to know in advance all of the questions that may be asked during the interview, so do your best to describe the starting point questions each participant will be asked.

 RP14-RP15.
 The last remaining items on this page are pretty straight forward.
 The first asks whether you plan to use hidden video/audio in your study, and the second asks whether your study involves human biological samples, use of physical exercise, medical examinations or procedures, or use of drugs or biological products.
 You can select yes/no for each of these depending on your specific research procedures outlined above, and proceed to the next tab.
 Risks and Benefits